 E17 Designers' story so far....

-E17 Designers often do many events over a year: Spring, Autumn, local art trails (Leytonstone Arts Trail and Festival, E17 Art Trail) and of course two special seasonal events before Christmas.
-We have also held special Valentine’s and Christmas shopping events at the William Morris Gallery (2013 and 2015) and hosted a whole Marquee at the Walthamstow Garden Party (2014 and 2015).
+E17 Designers is a community, supporting and encouraging the people who are involved in it: we set up shop every 4-6 weeks, at various venues in E17, at local art trails (Leytonstone Arts Trail and Festival, E17 Art Trail) and of course two special seasonal events before Christmas.
+We have also held special Valentine’s and Christmas shopping events at the William Morris Gallery (2013 and 2015) and hosted a whole Marquee at the Walthamstow Garden Party over the last three years.
 A week long pop up shop at Hoe Street Central in 2014 enabled all the makers to be part of an exciting week of pre-Christmas sales: over 1200 people came through the doors, where we showcased a selection of local artists, designers and makers: prints on the wall from Kirsten Schmidt, Anna Alcock, Andrew Baker, Linda Hughes and (by) Build Shop, jewellery from Ava Rae17, Carol Zilla and Amanda Mansell, leather products from SABEL Saddlery and clothes from Little Biscuit, D4Discus, Girl with Beads and Glow London.
 Accessories ranged from child friendly gifts at Pygmy Cloud and Hilda Rocket to more grown up items from Gail’s Windy Day and Tannen Brown.
 Much more was on offer with a range of prices, and many people went away with purchases, pleased they were able to shop local!
 2015 saw us repeat the shop experience in The Mall (Walthamstow) for 5 weeks!
 Spin-offs have included Book-ish (2011 and 2014) an artists book fair and Downtown (2011), a fashion event... keep coming back to see what we are doing...

 Makers and supporters say: